 For some reason I haven’t earlier blogged about the Parc des Princes show in Paris 2008.
 Partly because it was an arena/stadium show and even I had a great seat I was so far away I don’t have much material to share.
 Partly because it was only my second Mika show – I was still a newbie at live gigs – and the event was such a massive emotional experience it’s not even possible to describe or explain it all.

 The show – designed together with stage designer Es Devlin – was literally a circus.
 It was so colorful and full of details it almost caused a sensory overload.
 It must be one of the most important moments of Mika’s career and I’m grateful I saw it.
 At the same time wish I could see it all again, now with my current experience and point of view to be able to register and remember every detail and to see the whole event from a different perspective.

 My first thought would be how huge and important it is!
 Big on any scale and for any artist.
 I would think how special it is for Mika to make his childhood dreams come true (by creating a real circus) and I would wonder how many people and working hours are needed to prepare a concert that big/what kind of a financial risk the event must be.
 I would take hundreds of pictures and document every single detail.

 It was a magical night and a lovely week in Paris.
 A beautiful start for my later “Mika in France” experiences.
-A newspaper article and a couple of my old videos below.
-To tell the truth I don’t know what the article says, I just happened to see it in a cafe.
-After 6 years and dozens of shows in France I (sadly) still don’t speak French.
+In the photo I’m waiting for the show to start.
+I came early just in case.
+A newspaper article and a couple of my old videos below that.
 Love Today was probably the best part of the show (be sure to watch the whole video with the giant dragon).
 Just can’t get enough is one of Mika’s rare covers.